Birkhoff strata of Sato Grassmannian and algebraic curves

 is called the Birkhoff stratum associated with the set $S$.
-The closure of $\Sigma_S$ (Birkhoff variety) is an infinite-dimensional irreducible $ind$-variety of the finite codimension $l(s) = \sum_{k \geq 0}(k-s_k)$.
+The closure of $ \Sigma _{S}$ (Birkhoff variety) is an infinite-dimensional irreducible $ind$ -variety of the finite codimension $l(s)=\sum_{k\geq 0}(k-s_{k})$.
 In particular, if $S=\{0,1,2,\dots \}$ the corresponding stratum has codimension zero and it is a dense open subset of Gr which is called the principal stratum or big cell.
-Lower Birkhoff strata correspond to the sets $S$ of type (\ref{setS}) different from $\{0,1,2,\dots \}$.
-For instance, the set $S=\{-1,0,2,3,4,\dots \}$ corresponds to stratum $\Sigma_1$, while the set $\{-2,-1,0,3,4,\dots \}$ is associated with $\Sigma_{1,2}$.
-Here and below, for convenience, we will use also the notation $\Sigma_{\widehat{S}}$ fir the Birkhoff strata where $\widehat{S}=\{\mathbb{N}-S\}$ denotes a set of holes in the positive part of $S$ with respect to $\mathbb{N}$.
+Lower Birkhoff strata correspond to the sets $ S$ of type (\ref{setS}) different from $\{0,1,2,\dots \}$.
+For instance, the set $S=\{-1,0,2,3,4,\dots \}$ corresponds to stratum $\Sigma _{1}$, while the set $\{-2,-1,0,3,4,\dots \}$ is associated with $\Sigma _{1,2}$.
+Here and below, for convenience, we will use also the notation $\Sigma _{\widehat{ S}}$ fir the Birkhoff strata where $\widehat{S}=\{\mathbb{N}-S\}$ denotes a set of holes in the positive part of $S$ with respect to $\mathbb{N}$.
 Note that Grassmannian Gr has also the Schubert or Bruhat decomposition which is dual to Birkhoff stratification.
-Schubert cells $C_S$ are subsets of the elements of the form $\sum_{k=-N}^Nb_kz^k$ numerated by the same sets $S$ as Birkhoff strata and have finite dimensions $l(s)$.
-Schubert cell $C_S$ and Birkhoff stratum $\Sigma_S$ intersect transversally in a single point.
+Schubert cells $C_{S}$ are subsets of the elements of the form $\sum_{k=-N}^{N}b_{k}z^{k}$ numerated by the same sets $ S$ as Birkhoff strata and have finite dimensions $l(s)$.
+Schubert cell $C_{S} $ and Birkhoff stratum $\Sigma _{S}$ intersect transversally in a single point.